Ceterai/Ceterai.github.io/MyEnternia/Wiki/ScoutEmergencer/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Emergency

+A set of emergency tools to save a scout's life.
+Press the button to create a discharge that will stun a monster, or hold it to launch an [Emergencer Signal](https://ceterai.github.io/MyEnternia/Wiki/EmergencerSignal).
+These signals are generated from an energy charge produced by putting effort on the respective triggering levers.
+It also consumes part of acquired energy from the suit if available, as well as the slowly-recharging energy cells.

 ## Usage

 ### Crafting